Building an e-ink weather display for our home

 One option I considered was to saw the frame to be a perfect fit for the screen.
 However, it could've lead to a messy end result and it was much easier to mount everything to the back cover with the extra space.

 The project took 3 weeks in calendar time.
 I was positively surprised about the quick turnaround time.
 It didn't happen by chance though.
-I purposely chose familiar hardware and software to make the development a easier.
+I purposely chose familiar hardware and software to make the development easier.
 The idea was to actually finish the project, even though lower-level tinkering would've been educational and beneficial.

 That's everything, it was fun!